 speaker, event planner, and many others.
 And our students are landing

-The Messiah College Career Center reports that 95% of the Class
+The Messiah College Career and Professional Development Center reports that 95% of the Class

 Can I study abroad in this program?

 Do I have to have an internship?
 How can I get an internship?

 All students in our department are required to complete an internship or practicum.
 This allows you to get hands-on experience and extend your classroom knowledge, as well as increase your marketability when it comes to seeking a job.
 For more information on Messiah's nationally recognized internship program, visit our website.

 What are some of the courses I might take?